What are the admission requirements?

 I am a domestic applicant.
 I really want to do this BIPH program, but I am afraid that I won't get the marks?

-You will need to apply through the University Admissions Centre (UAC) and your application will be assessed by UAC based on ATAR.
-If you are transferring from another university, your application will be assessed on combination of university marks and ATAR.
+You will need to apply through the University Admissions Centre (UAC) and your application will be assessed by UAC based on ATAR (or equivalent).
+If you are transferring from another university, your application may be assessed on combination of university marks and ATAR (or equivalent).

 If I am accepted into another undergraduate course at UNSW, am I able to transfer into the BIPH if my academic performance is suitable?

-Applicants wishing to transfer into the Bachelor of International Public Health must have a credit 65% average in 48 uoc.
+Applicants wishing to transfer into the Bachelor of International Public Health must have completed a minimum of 48 Units of Credit (UoC) and achieved a weighted average mark (WAM) of 65.

 When are the starting dates?

 The PLuS Alliance Bachelor of International Public Health program launches in Summer 2018.
 Students may start the degree in either Summer or Semester 2 each year.
 The first courses for the BIPH will commence on 8 January 2018.

 Can I undertake this program as a part-time student?

 Yes.
 The standard duration of the program is three years of full-time study or equivalent part-time.
 All courses are available online.
 Please refer to the 2018 Online Handbook entry for the suggested Program structure and Progression rules.

 Can I get advanced standing for tertiary courses that I have already completed?

 How do I enrol in Arizona State University (ASU) and the UNSW courses?

 UNSW students will enrol in both UNSW and ASU courses via the online UNSW enrolment process.

 Does this program comply with accreditation standards?